extism/docs/docs/install.md

 ### Get runtime version

-Use the `version` command to print the version if the Extism runtime on your machine:
+Use the `version` command to print the version of the Extism runtime installed on your machine:

 ```sh
 extism version